GTAmodding/gta3script-specs/SPECIFICATION.md

 An expression statement executes the expression it embodies.

-The execution of the assignment expression `a = b` is favored over the the execution of the conditional expression of the same form.
+The execution of the assignment expression `a = b` is favored over the execution of the conditional expression of the same form.

 ### Scope Statements